mohit1003/datasciencecoursera/codebook.md

 The structure of the data set is described in the Data section, its variables are listed in the Variables section, and the transformations that were carried out to obtain the data set based on the source data are presented in the Transformations section.

 **Data**

 The tidy_data.txt data file is a text file, containing space-separated values.

 The first row contains the names of the variables, which are listed and described in the Variables section, and the following rows contain the values of these variables.

 **Variables**

 Each row contains, for a given subject and activity, 79 averaged signal measurements.

 **Identifiers**
-subject

-Subject identifier, integer, ranges from 1 to 30.
+subject, Subject identifier, integer, ranges from 1 to 30.

 **activity**

 Activity identifier, string with 6 possible values:

 WALKING: subject was walking